TaitoUnited/taito-cli/docs/tutorial/b-software-design.md

 ### Modular structure

-Many tutorials introduce you a monolithic application structure: put all application state in this directory, put all application actions into another directory.
+Many tutorials introduce you a monolithic application structure: _put all application state in this directory, put all application actions into this another directory_.
 This is easy to understand and works ok for a small application, but it starts to become problematic once the codebase grows larger.
 Another approach would be to split the frontend into separate micro frontends and the backend into separate microservices.
 But this can be a bit overkill approach for most applications.
 When in doubt, a monolithic implementation with a modular structure is often the best approach for quickly building the first MVP or prototype.
-When done correctly, the modular structure can easily be split into separate micro frontends and microservices later once required.
+When done correctly, the modular structure can easily be split into separate micro frontends and microservices later if required.

 Whether you are building a monolithic implementation or separate micro frontends and microservices, an application or API codebase should always be divided into loosely coupled highly cohesive parts by using a modular structure.
 Even if the monolithic implementation is not going to be split into micro frontends and microservices later, the modular structure provides many benefits, for example: